rtenacity/foucault/README.md

 ## Theory

 If the oscillator drifts from the reference frequency, the phase angle between them will change as a function of time.
 A phase detector can detect this phase angle and return it as a voltage.
 Therefore, a specific phase angle corresponds to a voltage emitted from the phase detector.
 The algorithm determines the voltage necessary for a 90 degree phase angle and uses a PID controller to keep the phase angle constant.
-It does this by returning the output the controller to the DAC, which changes the tuning voltage.
+It does this by returning the output of the controller to the DAC, which changes the tuning voltage.
 This keeps the frequency and the phase angle constant, therefore removing the drift.

 ## Program